Gabrielle-Bocquaire/m1-R-T/index_3.md

 > - to have a garden
 > - to adopt both of them

->> Chupas and Chups are sterilized, they are chipped, and up to date in their vaccins.
+>> Chupa and Chups are sterilized, they are chipped, and up to date in their vaccins.

 * * *
 ~~~